jorgemoralespou/lab-devconfcz24/workshop/content/31-workshop-resources.md

 Sometimes you need your workshop session to have things already existing for the user to be able to exercise your workshop.
 Educates allows you to deploy additional Kubernetes resources along with your session, or shared for all workshop sessions.
-This option can be handy when you want all attendees to share acces to a single resource, or when a resource can only be created once in a shared cluster (e.g. CRDs) or even to save on cluster resources.
+This option can be handy when you want all attendees to share access to a single resource, or when a resource can only be created once in a shared cluster (e.g. CRDs) or even to save on cluster resources.